Ora Lerman: Early life and education

 Lerman was born March 14, 1938, in Campbellsville, Kentucky, to a Jewish-immigrant family.
 Her father was a shopkeeper.
 In the shop he kept a room full of mannequins, this later inspired Lerman to work with objects and symbols to represent personal statements in her pieces.

 Lerman received her Bachelor of Arts degree in fine arts at Antioch College and her Master of Fine Arts in painting from Pratt Institute.
 In 1969 she attended Columbia University to study art history, then later at Brooklyn Museum Art School for painting.

 Lerman received several prestigious awards and fellowships throughout her education and early career.
 In 1977, she was awarded a fellowship at the MacDowell Colony.
 She later received a fellowship from the Ossabaw Island Foundation in 1980.
 In 1984, Lerman was honored with an Andrew Mellon Fellowship.
 Four years later, in 1988, she was awarded a grant from the Pennsylvania State Council on the Arts.
 She was a four-time recipient of research grants in painting from the State University of New York (SUNY), receiving awards in 1972, 1974, 1976, and 1977.
 Lerman also earned a Fulbright research award to Japan, where she studied at Tama Art University from 1963 to 1965.
 During this time, she pursued private studies in calligraphy and Sumi-e.

 Feminist art movement

-Lerman was part on the feminist art movement of the 1970s in New York City, serving as president of the New York chapter of the Women's Caucus for Art from 1978 through 1980.
+Lerman was part of the feminist art movement of the 1970s in New York City, serving as president of the New York chapter of the Women's Caucus for Art from 1978 through 1980.